nixworks/public/news/2010/02/20/README.md

 ##### Justice and Equality Movement
 ### [The Justice and Equality Movement rebel group in Sudan's Darfur region signs a framework ceasefire agreement with the Sudanese government in N'Djamena. ](/news/2010/02/20/the-justice-and-equality-movement-rebel-group-in-sudan-s-darfur-region-signs-a-framework-ceasefire-agreement-with-the-sudanese-government-in.md)
-_Context: N'Djamena, Darfur, Sudan, Justice and Equality Movement, Sudanese government_
+_Context: Sudan, Sudanese government, N'Djamena, Justice and Equality Movement, Darfur_

 ##### Venezuela
 ### [Russian allies, including Venezuela and Turkey, file a dozen requests for Mi-28N Night Hunter attack helicopters from Russia. ](/news/2010/02/20/russian-allies-including-venezuela-and-turkey-file-a-dozen-requests-for-mi-28n-night-hunter-attack-helicopters-from-russia.md)
-_Context: Russia, Turkey, Mi-28, Venezuela_
+_Context: Venezuela, Turkey, Russia, Mi-28_

 ##### Floods and mudslides
 ### [Floods and mudslides on the island of Madeira leave at least 32 dead and 68 injured. ](/news/2010/02/20/floods-and-mudslides-on-the-island-of-madeira-leave-at-least-32-dead-and-68-injured.md)